 Forward official college/university transcripts to the Records office (A112) for evaluation.
-Contact your former institution about their request procedure and charges.
+Contact your former institution about their request procedure.

-If we have not previously accepted the course, you will need to provide your course syllabus for faculty chairs to evaluate your course for an equivalent Carroll course.
+If we have not previously accepted the course, you will need to provide your course syllabus for faculty chairs to determine an equivalent Carroll course.

 Students, who transfer prior to completing the associate degree, may transfer appropriate credits back to Carroll to complete their Carroll degree.
 Students in this situation must have taken at least 15 Carroll credits.
 If interested in completing your Carroll associate degree by reverse transfer, please send an official transcript to the Records Office and contact the Advising and Transfer Center at 410-386-8435 or at firstname.lastname@example.org for information about reverse transfer and to complete a graduation application.